bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-92.rst

     * :project-build-plugin-doc:`maven-dependency-cleanup <9.2/maven-dependency-cleanup-mojo.html>`:
       Remove :file:`lib/mvn-deps` folder.

-  When you use the functions to **pack or export project** projects in the
+  When you use the functions to **pack or export projects** in the
-  |ivy-designer|, the same happens as with the plugin:
+  |ivy-designer|, the same happens as with the Maven plugin:

-    * Your maven dependencies are copied to the :file:`lib/mvn-deps` folder.
+    * Your Maven dependencies are copied to the :file:`lib/mvn-deps` folder.

-  If you used the **maven dependency plugin** to copy your dependencies and you have made manual entries to the :file:`.classpath` file, you can remove those now and use the normal `maven dependencies
+  If you used the **Maven dependency plugin** to copy your dependencies and you have made manual entries to the :file:`.classpath` file, you can remove those now and use the normal `Maven dependencies
   <https://maven.apache.org/pom.html#Dependencies>`__ descriptor.
 To remove
   those entries you can edit the :file:`.classpath` file directly or use the
   |ivy-designer|.